RenderBr/internet-timemachine/README.md

 3) Install packages: `npm install`

 4) Configure environment:
-- Copy `timemachine.config.example.json` to `timemachine.config.json` and adjust AI providers/models as needed
+- Copy `timemachine.config.ts` and adjust AI providers/models as needed
+- For development, you can also modify `timemachine.dev.config.ts`
 - Copy `.env.example` to `.env` and fill in your information

 `GEMINI_API_KEY` and `OPENAI_API_KEY` must be populated (depending on your configured providers).